A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 Its very low price is indicative that it’s not as good as those 3 top treadmill mats I just reviewed.

-I don’t recommend it in an apartment setting for heavy-duty running or for heavy people doing treadmill jogging.
+I don’t recommend it in an apartment setting for heavy-duty running or for heavy people doing treadmill walking or jogging.

 But it is a good choice for light walking exercise, or for those who are on a very tight budget.